KieMerr17/PP5-Driver-Awareness-Detector/README.md

 This section offers an overview of the data distribution, highlighting distinctions between test, train, and validate sets, along with their respective ratios.

 Two graphs show the model's performance, focusing on Accuracy and Loss.
 The concluding graph features the confusion matrix, supported by an explanation.
-Additionally, a chart provides a summary of the model's overall performance in terms of Loss and Accuracy, measured in '%'.
+Additionally, a chart provides a summary of the model's overall performance in terms of Loss and Accuracy.

 <details>
 <summary>Image Distribution Graph</summary>